-In December 2023, S&P Global Ratings confirmed its A- / stable long-term corporate credit and senior unsecured debt ratings for EPCOR.
-In October 2023, DBRS Morningstar confirmed its A (low) / stable senior unsecured debt and R-1 (low) / stable short-term debt.
+In December 2024, DBRS Morningstar confirmed its A (low) / stable senior unsecured debt and R-1 (low) / stable short-term debt.

-In November 2023, Fitch Ratings assigned its ratings of A- / issuer default rating to EPCOR and A / instrument rating to EPCOR's senior, unsecured debt.
+In November 2024, Fitch Ratings assigned its ratings of A- / issuer default rating to EPCOR and A / instrument rating to EPCOR's senior, unsecured debt.